milvus-io/milvus/docs/design_docs/segcore/segment_overview.md

 2. `SegmentGrowing` & `CreateGrowingSegment`
 3. `SegmentSealed` & `CreateSealedSegment`

-Other internal functions and are hidden as implementation details in the following classes:
+Other internal functions are hidden as implementation details in the following classes:

 1. `SegmentInternalInterface`
 2. `SegmentGrowingImpl`
 3. `SegmentSealedImpl`

-In principle, the reusable code logic of growing / sealed is written into the 'SegmentInternalInterface' as far as possible, The different part of two classes contain more different parts
+In principle, the reusable code logic of growing / sealed is written into the 'SegmentInternalInterface' as far as possible.
+The different part of two classes contain more different parts

 See more details about segments at: